-Eligible former students who stay in the settlement can get a payment from it Family members who were not students will not get payments However, former students-and family members-who stay in the settlement will never schools.
+Eligible former students who stay in the settlement can get a payment from it Family members who were not students will not get payments However, former students-and family members-who stay in the settlement will never again be able to sue the Government of Canada, the Churches who joined in the settlement, or any other defendant in the class actions, over residential schools.

-If you want to stay in the settlement and receive a payment from it, complete and return the claim form when it is sent to you (If you currently have a lawsuit pending in Québec, see below) If you received this notice in the mail, you will
+If you want to stay in the settlement and receive a payment from it, complete and return the claim form when it is sent to you (If you currently have a lawsuit pending in Québec, see below).
+If you received this notice in the mail, you will

-If you opt out from the settlement you will not get any payment from it.
-However, former students or family members who opt out will keep any right they may have to sue over residential
+If you opt out from the settlement you will not get any payment from it However, former students or family members who opt out will keep any right they may have to sue over residential schools

 To opt out, you must complete, sign, and mail the enclosed Opt Out Form postmarked by Month 00, 2007 you do If you stay in the settlement, you don't have to hire and pay a lawyer to get a common experience payment.
-Of course, you may hire your own lawyer and pay that lawyer to represent you with an abuse claim.
+Of course, you may hire your own lawyer and pay that lawyer to represent you with an abuse claim